artemkv/frontend_guidelines/README.md

 One of the most important properties of the state is to be always consistent.
 I highly recommend [Domain-Driven Design](https://www.amazon.com/gp/product/0321125215) by Eric Evans.

-(TODO: If I remember correctly, this talk is also great: [The life of a file](https://www.youtube.com/watch?v=XpDsk374LDE))
+The goal is to [Make Impossible States Impossible](https://www.youtube.com/watch?v=IcgmSRJHu_8).
+There is a fantastic series of articles [The "Designing with types" series](https://fsharpforfunandprofit.com/series/designing-with-types/) that explores the topic in the context of F# language.
+Finally, there is also a nice talk from Elm conference [The life of a file](https://www.youtube.com/watch?v=XpDsk374LDE).

 Let's consider an example.